-Your best bet is to address the unique growth opportunities the new position offers that their current one doesn’t.
-In other words, explain how this new job can fit into the big picture, and position them for future development.
+Your best bet is to address the unique growth opportunities the new position offers that their current position doesn’t.
+In other words, explain how this new job can fit into their big picture, and position them for future development.

 3. Focus on their quality of life

 A better salary might seem like a compelling reason to switch positions, but many professionals actually opt to join a company that improves their quality of life.
 A study conducted by Accenture even found that over half of respondents turned down a position that threatened to upset their work/life balance.

 Can you provide a great work/life balance, or help them meet their professional goals?
 Passive candidates will respond more warmly to a new position that offers support and flexibility, instead of another dead-end job with a marginally higher salary.

 Passive candidates require a different approach than active candidates.
 If someone hasn’t considered changing jobs until now, the following questions can help:

 - What was the most fulfilling job you’ve ever had, and how does your current job measure up?